feature-flags-co/ffc-js-client-side-sdk/README.md

 Ffc.init(option);
 ```

-All the parameters available in option:
+The complete list of the available parameters in option:
 - **secret**: the client side secret of your environment. **mandatory**
 - **anonymous**: true if you want to use a anonymous user, which is the case before user login to your APP.
 If that is your case, the user can be setted later with the **identify** method after the user has logged in.
 The default value is false. **not mandatory**
 - **boostrap**: init the SDK with feature flags, this will trigger the ready event immediately instead of requesting from the remote. **not mandatory**